arx-deidentifier/arx-installer/README.md

 ## Instructions

 1. Place runnable JAR files for all platforms in the root of this repository.
-Adjust `arx.xml` to refer to the correct version.

 2. Download JRE/JDKs from [here](https://installbuilder.com/java/) and place the folders `java-[platform]` in the `java` folder in the root of the repository.
 Current Java version: **21.0.3**.